-VMC 719 Clinical Cardiology Guidelines and Procedures
+VMC 719 (Core rotation) and VMC 711 (Elective rotation) Clinical Cardiology Guidelines and Procedures

 Course coordinator: Dr. Kate Scollan

 Course instructors: Dr. Kate Scollan

 Welcome to the cardiology service:

 During the next 2 weeks, please focus your attention on acquiring the skills needed to evaluate the cardiovascular system in domestic animals, particularly in those animals that are suspect for cardiovascular disease, as well as focusing on the treatment of common cardiovascular disorders.